Cuba's Fidel Castro made revolutionary mark on history

 Castro toppled the unpopular U.S.-backed dictator Fulgencio Batista by uniting a disparate opposition and outsmarting a bigger, better-equipped Cuban military.

-His alliance with the Soviet Union put him at the centre of the Cold War, most notably when the 1962 Cuban Missile Crisis took the world to the brink of nuclear war.
+His alliance with the Soviet Union put him at the center of the Cold War, most notably when the 1962 Cuban Missile Crisis took the world to the brink of nuclear war.

 He was a global celebrity, his beard, military fatigues and big Cuban cigars making him instantly recognizable.